OPEC oil output surge boosts surplus, despite higher demand

 If OPEC keeps pumping at the same rate, the report indicates there will be an excess supply of 1.52 million bpd in 2015 and 2.78 million bpd in the first half - much more than the surplus expected last month.

-OPEC released its report a day after the International Energy Agency, which advises industrialised countries, also reported a surge in OPEC production which it said could reflect a jostling for position over market share.

-Crude inventories in the United States have ballooned to record highs, but OPEC expressed confidence that these would be eroded by a coming rise in seasonal crude demand as well as lower output.
+Crude inventories in the United States have ballooned to record highs, but OPEC expressed confidence that these would be eroded by higher seasonal crude demand as well as lower output.

 "Given expectations for lower U.S. crude oil production in the second half of the year, these higher refinery needs will be partially met by crude oil stocks, reducing the current overhang in inventories," OPEC said.